postsharp/postsharp-emails/metalama-email-course/052-naming-conventions.md

 }
 ```

-Since the `Customer` class does not respect the naming convention, a warning is immediately reported.
+Since the `Customer` class does not follow the naming convention, a warning is immediately displayed.

 ![](images/attribute-namingconvention.png)

 ## Enforcing Naming Conventions with a Fabric

-What if we don't own the source of the base class or interface for which we want to enforce a naming convention?
-What if the type comes from a class library?
+What if you don't own the source code of the base class or interface for which you want to enforce a naming convention?
+What if the type comes from a library?

-For instance, consider a situation where an application heavily utilizes stream readers, and there are several classes created by different team members that implement these readers for various tasks.
-A decision is made to ensure that all such classes have the suffix `StreamReader` added to their names for clarity.
+For instance, imagine an application that heavily uses stream readers, with several classes created by different team members to implement these readers for various tasks.
+The team decides that all such classes must have the `StreamReader` suffix for clarity.

-Fabrics are an excellent tool to enforce naming conventions for types you don't own.
-Fabrics are compile-time classes that are executed within the compiler or IDE.
-Fabrics derived from `ProjectFabric` will cover an entire project.
+Fabrics are an excellent tool for enforcing naming conventions on types you don't own.
+Fabrics are compile-time classes executed within the compiler or IDE.
+Fabrics derived from `ProjectFabric` apply to an entire project.

-Let's create a fabric that checks the codebase to ensure that developers are adhering to the naming convention.
+Here's how to create a fabric to enforce this naming convention:

 ```c#
 using Metalama.Extensions.Architecture.Fabrics;